kyclark/bioinformatics_primer/book.md

 \newpage

-# Chapter 9: Handling Named Command-line Arguments in Python
+# Chapter 10: Hello: Named Command-line Options

 Write a Python program called `hello.py` that accepts three named arguments, `-g|--greeting` which is the greeting, `-n|--name` which is the name, and `-e|--excited` which is a flag to indicate whether to use a "!" in the output `<greeting>, <name><punctuation>`.